Packet Clearing House Report on Root Nameserver Locations

 Hold your cursor over a dot on the map to see the city name and which root-servers are present there.
 We use the United Nations list of countries, and countries which display as less than one pixel are listed below, but aren't indicated on the map.

-If you need to cite this information in a formal way (i.e. for bibliographical purposes), we suggest you use:
+If you need to cite this information (i.e. for bibliographical purposes), we suggest you use: